 University of Washington School of Public Health

-The Nutritional Sciences Minor provides students with a foundation of knowledge in nutritional sciences, food studies, food systems, and population health.
+The Nutrition Minor provides students with a foundation of knowledge in nutritional sciences, food studies, food systems, and population health.
 Students examine food and nutrition practices and policies that affect sustainable diets and long-term health.
 The minor offers a multidisciplinary perspective of the food environment, including the interplay of food and nutrition, human behavior, business, culture, and the environment.
-The Nutritional Sciences Minor is administered by the Nutritional Sciences Program.
+The Nutrition Minor is administered by the Nutritional Sciences Program.

-People with Nutritional Sciences Minors pursue a variety of careers in the world of policy, service, and the sciences, among many others.
+People with Nutrition Minors pursue a variety of careers in the world of policy, service, and the sciences, among many others.

 At a Glance

-UW enrolled students wishing to declare the Nutritional Sciences Minor must: a) have completed 45 credits and b) have a declared major.
+UW enrolled students wishing to declare the Nutrition Minor must: a) have completed 45 credits and b) have a declared major.